 - Efficient, advanced & flexible end-user service provision.
 The reconfigurability management of the network and systems will be also serving the optimal provision of end-user services and applications.
-The aspect of end-to-end reconfigurability encompasses the tailoring of application and service provision to user preferences and profile, taking also into consideration the network/terminal capabilities. configuration profile, well and as as service/charging/security profiles and related context, - Efficient spectrum, radio and equipment resources utilization.
+The aspect of end-to-end reconfigurability encompasses the tailoring of application and service provision to user preferences and profile, taking also into consideration the network/terminal capabilities, configuration and profile, as well as service/charging/security profiles and related context, - Efficient spectrum, radio and equipment resources utilization.
 With close collaboration with the Regulations authorities and local regulators, enabling technologies for flexible spectrum resources and the associated security issues will be devised.
 The aftermaths of such a regulation would be to simplify the process of optimizing resource usage, in order to provide equipments and systems capable to operate in a situation where grant is given to private users to access to a portion of bandwidth that would be unlicensed, - Reduced cost to upgrade fielded systems.
 The communications standard used by a device will be field upgradeable through software downloads e.g. over the air.
-The economics of expensive infrastructure systems will be improved, since the cost of the hardware and deployment can now be amortized over a longer lifetime, - Multi-standard platforms.
+The economics of expensive infrastructure systems will be improved, since the cost of the hardware and deployment can now be amortized over a longer lifetime,

+- Multi-standard platforms.
 A single hardware platform will be shared dynamically amongst multiple applications, with channel resources shifting among different communications standards as the load shifts.
-This will significantly reduce the cost of infrastructure to support a mixture of legacy and newly deployed fixed-standard radio devices,

-- Better support for customized solutions.
+This will significantly reduce the cost of infrastructure to support a mixture of legacy and newly deployed fixed-standard radio devices, - Better support for customized solutions.
 A developer will be able to modify the communications standard of a device without investing in a new hardware design.
 Users who need relatively small volumes of devices, for whom the cost of custom hardware is prohibitive, will gain the ability to improve their operations with devices optimized to their special needs, - Reduced standards risk.
 An operator will deploy expensive infrastructure or large numbers of mobile devices without locking in the communications standard that will be used.
 This insulates the operator from potential changes in the standard and from market uncertainty.

-VII.
-CONCLUSIONS
+7. CONCLUSIONS

-This paper has presented the E^2R project, partly funded by the European Commission, and the main fields of research to be investigated over its whole duration.
-The E^2R project aims at bringing full benefits of the radio eco-space diversity making heterogeneous environments transparent, flexible and intelligent.
-The ultimate vision of the E^2R research is to reach an all-IP fully integrated networks with reconfigurable equipments and associated discovery, control and management mechanisms.
-Therefore, research in the end-to-end aspect (stretching from user device all the way up to internet protocol and services) and in reconfigurability support (intrinsic functionalities such as management and control, download support, spectrum, regulatory issues and business models) is required to realize this vision.
+This paper has presented the E^2R project, partly funded by the European Commission, and the main fields of research to be investigated over the six years life-time.
+The E^2R consortium gathers 28 participants (over 10 countries), from highly representative manufacturers, operators, academics and regulators within the mobile radio communications industry and more specifically in respect to End-to-End Reconfigurability.
+The E^2R project aims at bringing full benefits of the Radio Eco-Space diversity making heterogeneous environments transparent, flexible and intelligent.
+The ultimate vision of the E^2R Research is to reach an all-IP fully integrated networks with reconfigurable equipments and associated discovery, control and management mechanisms.
+Therefore, research in the end-toend aspect (stretching from user device all the way up to internet protocol and services) and in reconfigurability support (intrinsic functionalities such as management and control, download support, spectrum, regulatory issues and business models) is required to realize this vision.